SheaSmith/discount-detective/README.md

 the [Play Store](https://play.google.com/store/apps/details?id=io.github.sheasmith.discountdetective)
 page (once it has passed review).

+## Crash Logging

+We use Firebase Crashlytics for crash logging.
+This means whenever the app crashes, we get a report of this crash, along with some other information about the circumstances (such as Android version or phone brand).
+If you notice a crash, please create an issue, and if possible, specify a time or device type, so we can track down the crash more easily.

 ## Technical Details

 This app is split into four modules, which are documented below (if you are viewing this on